rhu1/fgg/README.md

 The above prints out the monomorphised code using something close to the notation used in the paper.
 The output can also be formatted to be valid Go using the `-compile` flag
-E.g., `go run github.com/rhu1/fgg -fgg -compile=tmp/out.go -v fgg/examples/popl20/monomorph/monomorph.fgg`
+E.g., `go run github.com/rhu1/fgg -fgg -monomc=tmp/out.go -v fgg/examples/popl20/monomorph/monomorph.fgg`
-Use `-compile=--` to print to stdout instead of writing to a file.
+Use `-monomc=--` to print to stdout instead of writing to a file.